RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_verification_logic_bil.md

 Add the File and Process Complete Members
 --

 In a similar manner, the following members need to be added as per the [IBilingualVerifier](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IBilingualVerifier.yml) interface, although they are not actually required for the functionality of our plug-in.
 You may wonder why there is a ```FileComplete``` and a ```Complete``` method, which both seem to serve the same purpose.
-The reason is that <Var:ProductName> allows you to merge several documents into one bilingual (SDL XLIFF) master file (see [Merging files](merging_files.md)).
+The reason is that <Var:ProductName> allows you to merge several documents into one bilingual (SDLXliff) master file (see [Merging files](merging_files.md)).
 You could use the ```FileComlete``` to carry out an action after the verification of each of the single (merged) files has been completed.
 You can then call ```Complete``` when the verification process for the entire bilingual document has finished.

 # [C#](#tab/tabid-6)
 ```cs